pcekm/tempo/README.md

-A complete time and date solution that replaces Dart's core [`DateTime`][DateTime] class with a rich set of date and time classes with advanced arithmetic features and full time zone support.
+A complete time and date solution that replaces Dart's core [`DateTime`][DateTime] class with a rich set of date and time classes advanced arithmetic features and full time zone support.

 ## Features